 This page tells you about Continuing Healthcare.
 You may also find information you need on the Personal Health Budgets page.

-Surrey Heartlands CCG hosts NHS Continuing Healthcare and NHS Funded Nursing Care (FNC) services across Surrey on behalf of the three Surrey CCG’s – North East Hampshire & Farnham CCG (Farnham GP patients only), Surrey Heartlands CCG and Surrey Heath CCG.
+Surrey Heartlands CCG hosts NHS Continuing Healthcare and NHS Funded Nursing Care (FNC) services across Surrey on behalf of our own residents and for residents of Farnham and Surrey Heath, who come under Frimley CCG.

 What is NHS Continuing Healthcare?